Datasciensyash/ReviewClassifier/README.md

 ![Rating test](https://github.com/Datasciensyash/ReviewClassifier/raw/master/images/dist_compare.png)

+As you can see, these **data** are well balanced, which does **not correspond to real data**, therefore, the `MSE` of the mapping model is overvalued, as well as rescaling method underestimated.

 ## Deploy and API

 Model has been [deployed](https://filmreviewclassifier.herokuapp.com/model_handler/?input=None) on Django at heroku.
 For closer look you can see `./api/` folder.